Cyogenus/Blazin-IPTV-Player/README.md

 * A smaller desktop footprint
 * Built-in playback
 * External player flexibility
-* A clean Windows-style interface
+* Live TV, Movies, and Series organization
 * A player that does not need to take over the whole screen

-BLAZIN IPTV Player is designed for users who want speed, control, and flexibility without a full-screen IPTV player taking over their workspace.
+BLAZIN IPTV Player gives users speed, control, and flexibility without forcing a full-screen IPTV experience.

 ---